viamrobotics/reid-object-tracking/README.md

 - `GetClassifications()`: returns the label `new_object_detected` for an image when a new object enters the scene.
 - `CaptureAllFromCamera()`: returns the next image and detections or classifications all together, given a camera name.

-GetClassifications(): an image will be classified with the label `new_object_detected` when a new object enters the scene.

 ## Installation
 *in progress*